aemiro-allison/project-4/README.md

 const TimeAnalyticalEngine = {
   populate(tasks) {
-    // go through each day, move group into each day. let days = [];
+    let days = [];

-    const daysWithConstants = utilties.days.map(utilties.populateWithConstants(constants));
+    // go through each day, move each constant into its time slot of each day. const daysWithConstants = utilties.days.map(utilties.populateWithConstants(constants));

-    days = daysWithConstants.map(utilties.populate(
+    // go through each day (with constants already in place) and move each task into an available time slot. days = daysWithConstants.map(utilties.populate(
         utilties.sort(tasks, 'attributes.priority_lvl', 'DESC')
     ));